Handling kids’ fear of using public restrooms can be stressful. Discover 7 ways to ease the anxiety when your child is scared of restrooms.

 We had been enjoying ourselves at my niece’s birthday party when he said he had to pee.
 Except I couldn’t even convince him to enter the restroom, much less sit and use the potty.

 I couldn’t blame him.
-The echoes of the restroom, people he didn’t know, loud flushes and whooshing air hand dryers didn’t make the restroom all that inviting.
+The echoes of the restroom, people he didn’t know, auto flushing toilets, and loud hand dryers didn’t make the restroom all that inviting.